How To Use And Configure WordPress Widgets – Part 3

 (Pages Widget settings – excluding pages)

-Links to your blog’s main pages will now appear on your sidebar menu …
+Links to the blog’s main pages will now display in the sidebar menu …

 Useful Tip

-Tip: You can add multiple Pages widgets to the sidebar.
-This is useful if you want to display different page groups on your sidebar (e.g. “Products”, “Legal Pages” etc.)
+Tip: You can add multiple Pages widgets to the sidebar section.
+This is handy if you would like to display separate groups of pages on the sidebar area (e.g. “Products”, “Legal Pages” etc.)

-Next, let’s add a Links widget to your sidebar.
+Next, we’ll add a Links widget to your sidebar navigation section.

-Before adding the Links widget to the sidebar navigation menu, we first recommend setting up the Links feature inside your WordPress dashboard …
+Before adding a Links widget to the sidebar navigation menu, we recommend setting up the Links section inside your dashboard first …

 WordPress Links screen